 - 1. Add a group container to the scene tree. - 2.
-Add the Image Link plug-in and the source image to the group container. - 3.
+Add Image Link and the source image to the group container. - 3.
 Add a number of containers to the scene tree with a dummy image on each. - 4.
 Open the Image Link editor. - 5.
 Drag and drop the containers with the dummy images onto the Container 1-n drop zones. - 6.
 Click Initialize to apply change.

-Text Link
+• Text Link